From Noncommutative Geometry to Random Matrix Theory: Spectral statistics and phase transitions

-where the $F_{g}'s$ are the generating functions of certain types of maps (specified by the model) with no boundaries \cite{Eynard2018}.
-Random matrix models often have critical points where the parameters of the model blow up in such a way that the number of polygons in the maps goes to infinity.
-In such a case it is proven that these $F_{g}$'s have asymptotic expansions around these points, call them $\tilde{F}_{g}$.
-These $\tilde{F}_{g}$ have critical exponents which correspond to a minimal model in conformal field theory.
-Additionally, these matrix asymptotics satisfy a partial differential equation that is also satisfied by the corresponding minimal model.
+where the $F_{g}$ are the generating functions of certain types of maps (specified by the model) with no boundaries \cite{Eynard2018}, see Appendix \ref{formal matrix models} for details.
+Random matrix models often have critical points where the coupling constants of the model are such that the number of polygons in the maps goes to infinity.
+In such cases it is proven that the $F_{g}$ have asymptotic expansions around these points, which have critical exponents corresponding to a minimal model in conformal field theory \cite{Ds multi 2, Eynard LQG}.
+Additionally, these matrix model asymptotics satisfy a partial differential equation that is also satisfied by the corresponding minimal model.
 For example, the quartic Hermitian matrix model corresponds to the $(3,2)$ minimal model, also referred to as pure gravity, and its partition function satisfies Painlev\'e I.

-How this relates to Dirac operators is not as obvious at it first might appear.
-Multi-trace terms make solving these models nontrivial.
+How this relates to Dirac ensembles is not as obvious at a first glance.
 However, for several models examined in \cite{HKP 2} we prove that single Hermitian matrix models are hidden in Dirac ensembles.
-In particular the cubic, quartic, and hexic Dirac ensembles of type $(1,0)$ contain the cubic, quartic, and hexic Hermitian matrix models, respectively, in their phase space.
-This is highly nontrivial because in a Dirac ensemble coupling constants are not attached to specific bi-tracial terms.
-Instead many single and bi-tracial terms share the same coupling constants, so we cannot just turn off all bi-tracial terms.
-See the examples given in Section 2.
+In particular the cubic, quartic, and sextic Dirac ensembles of type $(1,0)$ contain the cubic, quartic, and sextic Hermitian matrix models, respectively, in their phase space.
+This is nontrivial because in a Dirac ensemble coupling constants are not attached to specific bi-tracial terms.
+Instead many single and bi-tracial terms share the same coupling constants, so one cannot easily turn off all bi-tracial terms by setting certain coupling constants to zero.

-We shall now give an example.
-Consider the quartic Dirac ensemble from section 2.
-As already mentioned one can fine tune its coupling constants such that we recover a quartic Hermitian matrix model in the large $N$ limit.
+Consider for example the quartic Dirac ensemble from Section \ref{One dimensional Dirac}.
+As alluded to, one can fine-tune its coupling constants such that we recover a quartic Hermitian matrix model in the large $N$ limit.
 For a full proof see \cite{HKP 2}.

 The single trace quartic model